Manikanta-gurram/Asynchronous-Fifo/README.md

 213070098_M.Tech_TA
 Electrical_IITB

-	DESIGN OF ASYNCHRONOUS FIFO

-1) "Design of Asynchronous FIFO.pdf " : contains all the theory about  Asynchronous FIFO, Block diagram and the outputs of simulation.
+1) "Asynchronous_fifo_design.pdf " : contains all the theory about  Asynchronous FIFO, Block diagram and the outputs of simulation.

 2) "AsynchronousFIFO.v" : contains verilog code for the Asynchronous FIFO